hackerspacesv/RIOT-hardware/README.md

 ### Board documentation

-A guide (in spanish) to use this board with RIOT OS is available at the [Hackerspace San Salvador Wiki](http://hackerspace.teubi.co/wiki/index.php?title=HSSV_ATSAMR21_Breakout)
+A guide to use this board with RIOT OS is available at the [Hackerspace San Salvador Wiki](http://hackerspace.teubi.co/wiki/index.php?title=HSSV_ATSAMR21_Breakout_English)

 ### Licensing and use
 **Copyright 2018 Mario Gomez <mario.gomez@teubi.co>**